Bio 2010 - Microbiology » Summer 2023 » Lecture Exam 1

 Which of the following best describes water droplet transmission?

-B. transmitting infectious water droplets through laughing
+C. transmitting infectious water droplets through sweating

-D. transmitting infectious water droplets through sweating
+D. transmitting infectious water droplets through the rain

-E. transmitting infectious water droplets through the rain
+E. transmitting infectious water droplets through laughing

 F. transmitting infectious water droplets through sneezing